GabrielBS46/Brute_Force/README.md

-# Brute_Force
+# Tools teste
- Tools for test of brute force
+Testing tools using linux mint and python